BlockstreamResearch/scriptless-scripts/md/atomic-swap.md

 2. A chooses a random `t`, sets `T = tG`, and produces adaptor signatures in place of her contributions to `s`.
 Each signature uses the same `T`.
 She sends these to B.
-3. B verifies, that with the knowledge of `t`, the adaptor signature, he could actually produce a valid signature.
+3. B verifies, that with the knowledge of `t` he could actually produce a valid signature from step (2).
-4. B creates an adaptor signature using the same `T` and reveals his contribution to `s` for the signature that sends his coins to A.
+4. B reveals his contribution to `s` for the signature that sends his coins to A.
 5. A reveals her contribution to `s` for that signature, completing it, and publishes it to take her coins.
-6. Using the adaptor signature, B learns `t` from the output of step (5), and uses it to compute A's contribution to `s` for the signature that sends her coins to him.
+6. Using the adaptor signature, B learns `t` from the output of step (4), and uses it to compute A's contribution to `s` for the signature that sends her coins to him.
 7. B adds his contribution to `s`, completing the signature, and publishes it to take his coins.

 ### Compatibility